Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Convergence Tests and Error Estimates

 In the simulations, we use fourth order finite differencing for spatial derivatives and a fourth order Runge-Kutta scheme for stepping forward in time.
 At refinement boundaries we use a second order interpolation in time and fifth order in space.
 Therefore, we may find a mixed convergence order in the simulations.
 The convergence factors for fourth, third and second order convergence are, respectively, $Q_{4}(1.0,0.95,0.85)=0.634$, $Q_{3}=0.586$ and $Q_{2}=0.542$.
 To verify that a quantity converges at the expected rate, we plot the difference between its values at low and medium resolution, and the difference between its values at medium and high resolution multiplied by the convergence factor.
 In the following, we use the notation $q_{\rm low}-q_{\rm med}$ and $Q_{n}(q_{\rm med}-q_{\rm high})$ to refer to these differences in quantities and ``$q$'' to refer to the quantity calculated at a given step size.

 We compute the relative error (or ``percent'' error) for different quantities by using the highest resolution simulation as a reference,

-which explicitly uses units of $\%$.
-Meaningful evaluation of the percent error requires care when handling quantities that are not positive definite, as the percent error will diverge if the higher resolution value changes sign and, thus, passes through zero.
+Note that Eq.~\eqref{eq:Error} explicitly uses units of $\%$.
+Meaningful evaluation of the percent error requires care when handling quantities that are not positive definite, as the percent error will diverge if the higher resolution value goes to zero.
 This phenomenon is especially problematic when considering gravitational waveforms, where the sign changes frequently.
 To address this issue, the error estimates for the Weyl scalar are calculated at the peak value of a given waveform within the relevant time interval.

-The relative error also diverges when the \bh{} spin is zero.
 In the Xp0P24 test, the spin is initially zero, so we only report errors for the spin and \bh{} angular momentum after the encounter, once the \bh{s} have spun up.
 For other quantities, where this issue is less pervasive, we plot the percent error as a function of time and then report the maximum value attained within a given region.